Legal-NLP-EkStep/rhetorical-role-baseline/README.md

       - `end`:integer.end index of the text
       - `text`:string.The actual text of the sentence
       - `labels`:list.the labels that correspond to the text
-- `data`: the actual text of the judgment.
+- `data`: the actual text of the judgement.
 - `meta`: a string.It tells about the category of the case(Criminal,Tax etc.)

-##Model Training

-###Data preparation for a different dataset
+###Data preparation for  your own  data

-If you want to train the model on your own dataset,you will need to preprocess the data to convert it into the required json format.To do so,follow the following steps:
+If you want to train a the model on your own dataset and do the inference,you will need to preprocess the data to convert it into the required json format.To do so,follow the following steps:

+The data prep file requires the data to be in the following format:
+It should be a list of dict where each dict corresponds to a judgement.Each dict has the following keys:
+- `id`: a unique id for this  data point.
+This is useful for evaluation.
+- `annotations`:list of dict.The items in the dict are:
+  - `result`a list of dictionaries containing sentence text and corresponding labels pair.The keys are:
+    - `id`:unique id of each sentence
+    - `value`:a dictionary with the following keys:
+      - `start`:integer.starting index of the text
+      - `end`:integer.end index of the text
+      - `text`:string.The actual text of the sentence
+      - `labels`:list.the labels that correspond to the text
+- `data`: the actual text of the judgement.

+To convert this into the format accepted by the model,run the data prep by:
 ```
 python infer_data_prep.py
 ```

 ### Preprocessing

-  Preprocess the training and dev sets using:
+  Once the data is in the required json format,the data need to be tokenized and written in the particular folder.This can be done by:
   ```
   python tokenize_files.py
   ```

 ### Training

-  Train the hsln  model
+  To train the HSLN model on the given data,we need to run the baseline_run.py.Model parameters like max_epochs,num_batches etc. can be configured in the  baseline_run.py.To run the model on default parameters,
   ```
    python baseline_run.py
   ```